Jeff, move me! Captain Star Trek Bezos Missile Paintings

 NASA’s first space shuttle was named “Enterprise,” after the spacecraft piloted by Captain Kirk.
 In the 1970s, Nichelle Nichols made a video to help NASA recruit astronauts, especially women and minorities.
 Other actors have participated in USAID conferences or provided their voices for documentaries.

-“For 50 years, Star Trek has inspired generations of scientists, engineers, and even astronauts,” American astronaut Victor Glover said in 2016, in a documentary examining parallels between the research conducted in the series and that conducted today aboard international space.
-Station.
+“For 50 years, Star Trek has inspired generations of scientists, engineers, and even astronauts,” US astronaut Victor Glover declared in 2016, in a documentary about the parallels between the research conducted in the series and that conducted today aboard the station.
+International Space.

 Another famous Star Trek fan?
 Jeff Bezos himself.
 For example, he explained how Alexa, Amazon’s voice assistant, was inspired by the Star Trek computer.